malte/me-portfoliov2/src/about.md

 {% simplFigure 'Malte-portrait_square.jpg', 'Malte Euler Portrait', '', 'rounded-full w-64 shadow-lg' %}

-I am a mutlidiscplinary Designer and Illustrator.
+I am a mutlidiscplinary designer and illustrator with a diploma in communication design from Kunsthochschule Weißensee in Berlin.
-My studies included visual communication at Kunsthochschule Weißensee in Berlin (Diploma in Communication Design) and Illustration in Barcelona (Exchange Semester).

-I work for a variety of Clients from different industries including film, music, culture, medical and technical companies and producers.
+I work for a variety of clients from different industries including film, music, culture, medical and technical companies and producers.
 Besides logo design and corporate design my services include webdesign and development (mostly custom wordpress), illustration and storyboarding for commercials and feature films.
 I am also freelancing for various agencies like [anschlaege.de](https://www.anschlaege.de) in Berlin or [HOAX](https://hoax-amsterda.com) in Amsterdam.

-With a new assignment, I on understanding the clients needs and the atmosphere they want to establish with their communication.
+With a new assignment, I focus on understanding the clients needs and the atmosphere they want to establish with their communication.
-Then i set to solve the problem with a clear and precise solution.
+Then i set to solve the problem with a clear solution.
 Where needed i sprinkle humor and/or poetry.

 ---